|Code||Date||Venue||Early Bird Fee||Fee|

 - Understand the problems of revenue recognition in oil and gas activities and how revenue should be reported under IFRS (IAS 18).
 Understand what is meant by underlift and overlift positions and know how to calculate and report revenue under IFRS.
 Know how to calculate revenue under IFRS for a gas sales contract that includes a “take or pay” clause.

-This course has been developed for accounting and finance staff within the industry who need to gain a more detailed understanding of the fundamentals of upstream oil and gas accounting.
+This Virtual Instructor Led Training (VILT) has been developed for accounting and finance staff within the industry who need to gain a more detailed understanding of the fundamentals of upstream oil and gas accounting.
 It is also relevant to those within the industry who have responsibility within their area of activity to provide information to be used for financial purposes and to use information provided by finance and accounts for analysis in decision-making.

 Suggested attendees include, but not limited to: